hippie-cycling/CBFT/README.md

 - Modulo addition and subtraction decryptor and brute forcer.
 - IoC based analysis.
 Range defined by the user.
 - Frequency based analysis.
 Sensibility defined by the user.
+- Generation of all possible n x m matrices.

 To run the program, download the repository and launch main.py.